CusMeDroid/livemakingbarcode/README.md

 # Live Making Barcode (LMB)
 Make your day easier by generating live barcodes also with the scan camera.
-Only in the Live Making Barcode (LME) application, you will get access to this feature for free without a monthly subscription.
+Only in the Live Making Barcode (LMB) application, you will get access to this feature for free without a monthly subscription.

 # Build Apps (Android OS)
 1. > Min SDK 19